ThirVondukr/passlib/docs/lib/passlib.hash.cisco_pix.rst

 Interface
 =========

 .. autoclass:: cisco_pix()

+.. autoclass:: cisco_asa()

 .. note::

-    This hash algorithm has a context-sensitive peculiarity.
+    These hash algorithms have a context-sensitive peculiarity.
     It takes in an optional username, used to salt the hash, but with specific restrictions...